Skip to main content

 • disagrees with your claim and decides to challenge it in court

-You'll be given a deadline for providing evidence to the court.
+The court will give you a deadline for providing evidence.
 This is usually at least 14 days before the hearing.

-Make sure you follow all of the court's instructions and time limits they set.
+Make sure you follow the court's instructions and any time limits they set.

-If a counterclaim is made, you may also need to send the court more evidence, such as:
+You might need to send the court more evidence, for example:

 • receipts for items you've repaired or replaced